The MPA Program is a 42 credit hour program, comprised of:

 - Local Government Management & Leadership

-The Department also has relationships with the School of Nursing for students interested in Health Policy Administration, and with Geography for students interested in Environmental Policy.
-Dual degree students complete specialization/elective courses in the discipline of their other degree.
+The Department also has relations with the Social Work, Student Affairs Administration, Education, Sustainable Communities, the School of Nursing (for students interested in Health Policy Administration), and with the Department of Geography for students interested in Environmental Policy.
+Additionally, students are offered the opportunity to choose elective courses suited to their specialized academic interests from various other graduate academic departments.